|

 Open-Air Floral Canopy

-Ideal for outdoor weddings where you want grandeur while preserving openness and scenic surroundings.
+Ideal for outdoor weddings where you want grandeur while preserving those scenic surroundings that probably cost extra to book.

 @decorsutra